FlowFuse/website/src/blog/2024/09/how-to-debug-node-red-flows.md

 5. To proceed, click the **step forward** button (represented as an array icon next to the pause button).
 As you move forward, the **Messages** field will update with the message sent by each node, and the execution will also resume at the next step.
 Additionally, the input/output of the node sending the message will be highlighted in the flow with a light-bordered rectangle.
 6. As we progress through the execution, everything works fine up to the **Switch** node, where the message passes through correctly.
 However, when you reach the **Join** node, the highlighted box does not move forward, and no message is printed in the debugger tab.
 This indicates the issue lies between the **Switch** node and the **Join** node.

-Now that we have identified the problem area through manual pausing and stepping through the flow execution, we can utilize breakpoints.
-Adding breakpoints to the suspected areas is always recommended, as it saves time and effort.
-Manual stepping through the flow is useful for demonstration purposes, and going through the manual process first can enhance your understanding of how the flow operates, making it easier to identify where breakpoints should be placed effectively.
+Manually stepping through the flow is useful for understanding how the flow operates, making it easier to identify where breakpoints should be placed effectively.

 ## Adding Breakpoints for Debugging Flows

-Now that we've pinpointed the problem area between the [Switch](/node-red/core-nodes/switch/) node and the [Join](/node-red/core-nodes/join/) node, it’s time to leverage breakpoints for a more efficient debugging experience.
-Breakpoints allow you to pause the flow automatically at specific points, enabling you to inspect messages and context without having to step through each node manually.
+Now that we've pinpointed the problem to be somewhere between the[Switch](/node-red/core-nodes/switch/) node and the [Join](/node-red/core-nodes/join/) node, it’s time to leverage breakpoints for a more efficient debugging experience.
+These breakpoints allow you to pause the flow automatically allowing you to inspect messages and context without having to step through each node manually.
 This is especially useful for larger or more intricate flows.

 First, let’s discuss where exactly we should add breakpoints.
 Our previous debugging shows that all 11 messages are coming to the Switch node correctly.
 Still, we need to determine how many messages pass through the condition and if they contain the part property required by the Join node to create a single value—in this case, an array.
 So, we add breakpoints at the output of the switch node for conformation and the input of the join node to output the join node.